gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Episode 3: You Gotta Listen!

-*"Wait---a sneak attack?"
+"Wait---a sneak attack?"
 Maddy demanded.
-"When?"*
+"When?"

-*The bot's lenses rotated in a mechanical blink.
+The bot's lenses rotated in a mechanical blink.
-"Tonight."*
+"Tonight."

 Maddy stared at it.
 "What do you mean 'tonight'?" she blurted.

-"The next diurnal period of darkness," the bot answered.
+"The upcoming diurnal period of darkness," the bot answered.
 "'Diurnal' meaning 'of or pertaining to the day'.
 The phenomenon is caused by the earth's rotation, which---"